envytools/envytools/hwdocs/chipsets.rst

   - NVD9 subfamily: NVD9, NVD7
   - NVE4 subfamily: NVE4, NVE7, NVE6, NVF0, GK208

-Whenever a range of cards is mentioned in the documentation, it's written as "NVxx:NVyy".
+Whenever a range of chipsets is mentioned in the documentation, it's written as "NVxx:NVyy".
 This is left-inclusive, right-noninclusive range of chipset ids as sorted in the preceding list.
 For example, NVA0:NVA8 means chipsets NVA0, NVAA, NVAC, NVA3, NVA5.
 NV20:NV30 effectively means all NV20 family cards.